Community Pulse Project

 Type of Organization:

-Issue AreasArts and Culture, Children & Youth, Climate Change, Economy, Education, Employment, Environment, Equity, Governance, Health & Wellbeing, Housing, Infrastructure, Land Use, Population, Poverty, Public Safety, Recreation, Social, Transportation, Civic Engagement
+Issue AreasArts and Culture, Children & Youth, Civic Engagement, Climate Change, Economy, Education, Employment, Environment, Equity, Governance, Health & Wellbeing, Housing, Infrastructure, Land Use, Poverty, Public Safety, Recreation, Social, Transportation, Population

 The Community Pulse project is a social indicators project committed to stimulating social change through community engagement.
 The Community Pulse involves community members in collecting and analysing data on what ‘really matters to them’.